Trust Protector in Florida

 Decanting can also move the trust into a new trust governed by a different state’s law, add or modify spendthrift provisions, restructure sub-trusts for different beneficiary lines, or update administrative provisions that no longer serve the trust’s protective purposes.

-Fiduciary Duty
+Fiduciary Duty of a Trust Protector

-Who Should Serve as Trust Protector
+Who Should Be the Trust Protector?

 The trust protector should be someone other than the settlor, the trustee, or a current beneficiary.
 Appointing the settlor as trust protector undermines asset protection because it suggests the settlor retains control over the trust despite its irrevocable nature.
 Appointing a current beneficiary creates conflicts of interest between the beneficiary’s personal interests and the protector’s fiduciary duties.